Table of Contents

 Hudson Yards is an ambitious effort.
 It will include over 20 acres of open space, starting at West 42nd Street, crossing a pedestrian bridge that will expand into a park bordered by a tree-lined boulevard.
 The Jacob Javits Center will be extended, and include a hotel, ballroom, and more meeting rooms.

 Subway service will be extended to the neighborhood.
 This is a crucial consideration.
 As those on the East Side can attest, having convenient access to transportation affects real estate values and rental rates.
 Serviced only by the Lexington line, bargains can be found the further east you live.
 The long-anticipated 2nd Avenue line should raise real estate prices along with rents.

 The number 7 line will extend to 41st Street and 10th Avenue.
 Built without federal funds, it is expected to be completed relatively quickly since federal government rules will be eased.

 It is not hard to see how the area will be transformed into a desirable area of highrise and midrise office and residential buildings.

 The key is getting in early.
 Buying instead of renting makes the most sense.
 After all, rents will rise as demand to live in a hot place increases.
 Those waiting until the area is wholly built will have missed a significant portion of the gains.
 At that point, the press will be writing articles on the benefits of the neighborhood, and everyone will be clamoring to live in the area.
 Prices will shoot up.

 The precedent for improved real estate values after significant resources are invested is clear.
 There are numerous examples.
 We will examine a few.

-The city, once crime ridden and considered unmanageable, has become a safe, desirable, and fun place to reside.
+The city, once crime-ridden and considered unmanageable, has become a safe, desirable, and fun place to reside.
 The increasing population has caused real estate prices to accelerate, even after the severe downturn that is becoming a distant memory.
-Hudson Yards, with its large investment and access to transportation, is poised to become the next financial bonanza.
+Hudson Yards, with its massive investment and access to transportation, is poised to become the next financial bonanza.